Exploring the limits of no backward in time signalling: Two-time quantum states

-Pre- and post-selected states allow in general for backwards in time signalling.
-However, as we show in Appendix~\ref{ap:two-time} (and sketch below) there exists a subclass of pre and post-selected states that does not allow for backwards in time signalling, as discussed in the present paper.
-These particular pre- and post-selected states have a special property: the probability of succeeding to prepare such a state (by an experimental post-selection procedure) is independent of the measurements we perform on the system at intermediate times between pre- and post-selection, as long as the measurements are of local observables for Alice and Bob.
-As a consequence, the probability of obtaining a given outcome for an intermediate time measurement depends linearly on the measured operators, a property that is not valid in general for pre and post selected states.
+These particular two-time states have a special property: the probability of succeeding to prepare such a state in an experimental simulation is independent of the measurements performed on the system at intermediate times between pre- and post-selection, as long as the measurements are of local observables for Alice and Bob.
+As a consequence, the probability of obtaining a given outcome for an intermediate time measurement depends linearly on the measured operators, a property that is not valid in general for two-time states.

-There is an important observation to be made here: The correlations that arise from this special set of pre and post-selected states obey the equalities given in \eqref{eq:classicalequality}.
-Hence they are the same as the classical set of correlations.
+There is an important observation to be made here: The correlations that arise in both cases from the corresponding subset of two-time states obey the classicality conditions which are obeyed by classical correlations.
+Hence, they can only produce classical correlations.

 A detailed proof of this result is given in Appendix~\ref{ap:two-time}, using a formalism developed specifically for analysing pre- and post-selected situations.
 However, we sketch the key ideas below.